PrefectHQ/prefect/docs/concepts/settings.md

 ### PREFECT_API_URL

-The `PREFECT_API_URL` value specifies the API endpoint of your Prefect Cloud workspace or Prefect server instance.
+The `PREFECT_API_URL` value specifies the API endpoint of your Prefect Cloud workspace or a Prefect server instance.

 For example, using a local Prefect server instance.
 ```bash